India-US Trade Deal: Agricultural Products Included, Tariffs Drop to 18%

 *this image is generated using AI for illustrative purposes only.

-The survey findings suggest that a US trade deal would help mitigate external uncertainties that have been affecting India's economic environment.
-Such an agreement could provide businesses with greater predictability in trade relations, potentially creating a more stable framework for long-term planning and decision-making.
+The formalized trade agreement addresses the external uncertainties that have been affecting India's economic environment.
+With concrete tariff reductions, agricultural product coverage, and clear trade terms, businesses now have greater predictability in US-India trade relations, creating a more stable framework for long-term planning and investment decisions.

 dislike